 • one who is growing in the grace and knowledge of our Lord and Savior (2 Peter 3:18); and

 • one who shares Christ’s burden for the lost souls of men and women.
 Jesus said, “The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into His harvest field” (Matthew 9:37-38).

-Recommended Resources: Making Disciples - One Conversation at a Time by D. Mike Henderson and Logos Bible Software.
+Recommended Resource: Making Disciples - One Conversation at a Time by D. Mike Henderson

 Why is serving God important?